California Drunk Driving DUI Lawyers

 "What will happen to me in the California courts on my first offense for DUI?"

 If you talk to any of the DUI lawyers in California, there are all sorts of variables they will consider.
-Whether you got a Southern California DUI in Los Angeles or a DUI San Diego, they usually will not give you a clear answer.
+Whether you got a Southern California DUI in Los Angeles or a DUI in San Diego, they usually will not give you a clear answer.
 After ten years of working with first offenders in San Francisco, I can tell you within a general framework of what (VC23152) first offenders receive for a DUI in San Francisco and the Bay Area.

-If the DUI charge is reduced to a 'wet reckless' the fine is lower and the course is only 12 hours.
+If the DUI charge is reduced to a ‘wet-reckless’ the fine is lower and the course is only 12 hours.
 BUT If you want a restricted license, the DMV requires a completion certificate for a first offender program.
 A first offender program is 3 months long (sometimes the county makes it 4 months long).
 So, here is the catch 22.
 The court tells you to do a 12 hour program BUT the DMV has NO forms for a 12 month program and ONLY accepts completion forms for a 32 hour program!
 Get it?
-If you've got a 'wet-reckless' then you have to complete a 3 month program to get your license from the DMV in California!
+If you’ve got a ‘wet-reckless’ then you have to complete a 3 month program to get your license from the DMV in California!
 A DUI lawyer can help you out with this.

 This is in addition to the four months immediate DMV suspension that starts 30 days after your DUI stop.

-The Complication of a California DUI
+The Complication of a DUI in California

 These two ACTIONS (court and DMV) are SEPARATE and do not influence one another.
 Many times someone gets their license back by going to the DMV hearing and then is convicted in the court.
 When this happens what happens to your license gets ever more 'complicated'.
 And the reverse is true, people are innocent in the court and yet still have a license suspension with the DMV.